Sivanithipy/nythi/README.md

 # Weather APP
  This is a weather details giving web app
- * created using html
+ * created using html and css
- * style using
  * data fetch from openweather api
  * initialised using js